yan-soon/tp/docs/DeveloperGuide.md

 8. `RequiredCommand.execute()` then calls its own method `setStorage` to create a `RequiredCommandStorage` object.

-9. Within the `setStorage` method, multiple method calls are made to set up the `RequiredCommandStorage` object with the all the relevant modules.
+9. Within the `setStorage` method, various method calls are made for each module category (Eg. Foundation, IT Professionalism) to set up the `RequiredCommandStorage` object with the all the relevant modules.

 10. Then, `RequireCommand.execute()` call its own method `compareAllGEs()` to check if any GE pillars have not been cleared.
 It then keeps track of which pillars have not been cleared.

-11. `RequireCommand.execute()` then proceeds to call its own methods `compareModules`, `compareScience` and `compareInternship` to keep track of undone modules based on the `currentModules` list.
+11. `RequireCommand.execute()` then proceeds to call its own methods `compareModules`, `compareScience` and `compareInternship` to keep track of undone modules by cross-referring to the `currentModules` list.

 12. Finally, a `CommandResult` is created with the `leftOverModules` to show the filtered list of remaining required modules.